syrinka/nonebot-plugin-report/README.md

 # nonebot-plugin-report

-Push message to from anywhere to your bot through webhook.
+Push message from anywhere to your bot through webhook.

 </div>